devxrachit/Prospera-Chatbot/README.md

 npm run typecheck  # TypeScript strict check
 ```

----

 ## Vercel + managed services (production path)

-1. Push to GitHub and import into Vercel.
+1. Push to GitHub and import the project into Vercel.
-2. Add a **Neon Postgres** and **Upstash Redis** integration from the Vercel Marketplace.
+2. Add a Neon Postgres and an Upstash Redis integration from the Vercel Marketplace.
-3. Set env vars in the Vercel dashboard (AI keys, `NEXTAUTH_SECRET`, OAuth credentials).
+3. Set the environment variables in the Vercel dashboard (AI keys, `NEXTAUTH_SECRET`, OAuth credentials).
-4. Deploy — for the BullMQ worker, use Railway, Render, or a Vercel Cron Job.
+4. Deploy.
+For the BullMQ worker, use Railway, Render, or a Vercel Cron Job.